-Position at NEDDC: The Council actively encourages consultation with the local community by way of information / opportunities to comment on the website, through the Citizens Panel, Disabled People's Joint Consultative Group, Postal and On line surveys, access to local Councillors and holding all meetings in public session.
+Position at NEDDC: The Council actively encourages consultation with the local community by way of information / opportunities to comment on the website, through the Citizens Panel, Postal and On line surveys, access to local Councillors and holding all meetings in public session.
 The Council has a formal Consultation Policy along with an Engagement Plan which includes a structured plan concerning how the Council will ensure effective engagement with residents, customers and businesses regarding our services and functions.